- Windows 10 is a reliable OS, but it can sometimes break, and it may show you that wdsutil.dll is missing from your computer.

 - Wait while the setup prepares the necessary files.

-- Select Download and install updates (recommended) and click Next.
+- Select Download and install updates (recommended), and click Next.

 - Wait while the updates are downloaded.

-- Follow the instructions on the screen until you reach Ready to install screen.
-Click Change what to keep.
+- Follow the on-screen instructions until you reach the Ready to install screen.

-- Select Keep personal files and apps option and click Next.
+- Select Keep personal files and apps option, and click Next.

-Solution 8 – Redownload the ISO image
+8. Redownload the ISO image

 Sometimes this problem can occur while trying to install Windows 10.
 If this happens, it’s possible that your ISO image is damaged.

-Solution 9 – Run the setup from the ISO file
+9. Run the setup from the ISO file

 Several users reported wdsutil.dll is missing error while trying to create a bootable flash drive.
 However, you can circumvent this problem by downloading and mounting the ISO image.